gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 form of the short-lived English republic.
 The other republics prior to that were minor, Calvin's Geneva, the Venetian Republic, and so on.
 I think they were just experimenting with sort of a Greek form of government.
 But in terms of modern, liberal republics, I think Cromwell was the first.
-And then, who comes along and ideologizes Cromwell, but John Locke, in his Two Treatises on Government?
+And then, who comes along and ideologizes Cromwell, but John Locke, in his *Two Treatises on Government*?
 And interestingly, this was understood at the time.
 John Locke did not publish the two treatises under his own name.